skunkworxdark/prompt-tools/README.md

 - `Prompts` : Single prompt(string) or a collection
 - `Append` : Defaults to append.
 Disabled to overwrite.

-The workflow shows how you can use the `Collect` node make a collection of prompts during an iterate process.
+The workflow shows how you can use the `Collect` node to make a collection of prompts during an iterate process.
 This node graph goes a step further and places the negative inside [] like the old v2 way of doing things but has the benefit of keeping it to one line per prompt.

 ![image](https://github.com/skunkworxdark/Prompt-tools-nodes/assets/21961335/b483a0e9-bd98-44ef-8c0e-0dc1b884deee)
 ![image](https://github.com/skunkworxdark/Prompt-tools-nodes/assets/21961335/db82f094-ace7-4450-a418-31af64c01724)